 Automate Customer Support with Smart Workflows

 Reducing “Where Is My Order?”
-(WISMO) inquiries is a top priority for any e-commerce manager, but standard plugins often fall short because their notifications are passive and generic.
+(WISMO) inquiries is a top priority for any e-commerce store owner, but standard plugins often fall short because their notifications are passive and generic.

 A headless approach changes the game by giving you raw access to tracking event data via webhooks.
 This allows you to build intelligent, automated workflows.